dcoles/ivle/doc/man/tour.rst

 to start using a new repository.

-Usually, the hassle of getting into new groups and creating new repositories means that you will want to create a single project set for a subject, and just partition the projects into solo and group projects.
+Usually, the hassle of getting into new groups and creating new repositories means that you will want to create just two project sets for a subject: one for solo projects, and another for group projects.

 Viewing submissions
 -------------------